mattmakai/fullstackpython.com/source/content/pages/02-web-frameworks/0202-django.markdown

 * [Effective Django](http://effectivedjango.com/) is another free introduction to the web framework.

+* [Test-Driven Development with Python](http://www.obeythetestinggoat.com/) focuses on web development using Django, with some coverage of JavaScript (inescapable for any web programmer).
+This book uses a concrete example—the development of a website using the Django web framework, from scratch—to teach the TDD methodology, and how it applies to web programming, from the basics of database integration and javascript, going via browser-automation tools like Selenium, to advanced (and trendy) topics like NoSQL, websockets and Async programming.The book is available to read online for free.

 * The [Django subreddit](http://www.reddit.com/r/django) often has links to the latest resources for learning Django and is also a good spot to ask questions about it.